fenrus75/FenrusCNCtools/toolpath/doc/README.md

 The tool is developed on Linux.
 The main external requirement is CGAL (libcgal-dev or equivalent).
 A Windows port is now available as well in the "releases" section.

-Also currently Toolpath assumes you have a "bitsetter" or equivalent device since it creates one integrated gcode file for all endmills used [todo].
+Also currently Toolpath assumes you have a "bitsetter" or equivalent device since it creates one integrated gcode file for all endmills used.
+If you do not have a bitsetter device or similar, you should pass the "-x" command line option to generate separate gcode files for each tool.